leroidejesa/Oregram/README.md

-#GramOfThrones
+#Instagram-clone

-An Instagram-like photo-sharing app for all your favorite heroes (and villains) in Westeros.
+An Instagram-like photo-sharing app.

 Originally completed as a Ruby on Rails exercise at [Epicodus](http://www.epicodus.com), Portland, Oregon.